AdobeDocs/experience-platform.zh-Hant/help/query-service/essential-concepts/dataset-statistics.md

 ANALYZE TABLE adc_geometric COMPUTE STATISTICS FOR ALL COLUMNS as alias_name;
 ```

 The output for the above example is `SUCCESSFULLY COMPLETED, alias_name`.
 The console output does not display the statistics in the response of the analyze table compute statistics command.
-To see the output, you must use the `SHOW STATISTICS` command discussed below. -->
+To see the output, you must use the `SHOW STATISTICS` command discussed below.

-## 顯示統計資料 {#show-statistics}
+-->

 <!-- Commented out until the <alias_name> feature is released.

+## Show the statistics {#show-statistics}

-The alias name used in the query is available as soon as the `ANALYZE TABLE` command has been run.  -->
+The alias name used in the query is available as soon as the `ANALYZE TABLE` command has been run.

-即使使用篩選條件和欄清單，計算仍可鎖定大量資料。 查詢服務會產生統計資料ID的通用唯一識別碼，以儲存此計算的資訊。 然後，您可以使用此統計資料ID來查詢運算出的統計資料，並附上 `SHOW STATISTICS` 命令。

-產生的統計值ID和統計值只適用於此特定階段作業，無法跨不同的PSQL階段作業存取。 計算的統計資料目前不是永久性的。 若要顯示統計資料，請使用下列命令。
+Even with a filter condition and a column list, the computation can target a large amount of data.
+Query Service generates a universally unique identifier for the statistics ID to store this calculated information.
+You can then use this statistics ID to look up the computed statistics with the `SHOW STATISTICS` command at any time within that session.

+The statistics ID and the statistics generated are only valid for this particular session and cannot be accessed across different PSQL sessions.
+The computed statistics are not currently persistent.
+To display the statistics, use the command seen below.

 ```sql
 SHOW STATISTICS FOR <STATISTICS_ID>;
 ```

-輸出內容可能類似於以下範例。
+An output might look similar to the example below.

 ```console
                          columnName                         |      mean      |      max       |      min       | standardDeviation | approxDistinctCount | nullCount | dataType